gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 ```

 It's now possible to see which line was handled by each request
-handler, even through they are arriving in the log interleaved with
+handler, even though they are arriving in the log interleaved with
 each other.

 ## Wait, so what is `context.WithValue` doing?
 Does it return a copy?!